 - Encourage people to protect their mental health and seek treatment when needed

-- Tell people who live with mental illness that they are not alone
+- Tell people who live with mental health conditions that they are not alone

 - Celebrate those who have or currently live with mental illness